cdgreenidge/leabra7/README.md

 [Princeton Computational Memory Lab](https://compmem.princeton.edu/) for more details).

-To see it in action, look at the IPython notebook in `docs`.
-It's not very verbose but the docs will be fully written once the API stabilizes (0.1 release targeted in roughly 1 month).
+To see it in action, look at the IPython notebooks in `docs`.
+They're not very verbose but the docs will be fully written once the API stabilizes (0.1 release targeted in roughly 1 month).